ElToberino/WiFiManager_for_Multidisplay/README.md

 <br>
 As mentioned above, this fork was especially made for my program [Tobers Multidisplay](https://github.com/ElToberino/Tobers_Multidisplay).
 This program uses WifiManager only for the first connection with a WiFi or if WiFi credentials have been erased by user.
 On normal startup it is not required to call WifiManager because ESPs store WiFi credentials persistently in flash memory.
 For interesting information on how ESPs set up their WiFi connection take a short look at [this discussion](https://forum.arduino.cc/index.php?topic=652513) in the Arduino Forum.<br>
 <br>
-If you want to try this fork of WiFiManager for your own program, remember that you have to save the main css and javascript files on SPIFFS.<br>
+If you want to try this fork of WiFiManager for your own program, remember that you have to save the files "WMstyle.css" and "WMscript.js" on SPIFFS.<br>
 <br><br>
 **Added features**
 - loading css and js files from SPIFFS